Chloeinthecloud/Instacart-Market-Basket-Analysis/README.md

 | Bag of Organic Bananas | Organic Hass Avocado | 1.82 |
 | Honeycrisp Apple | Banana | 1.77 |
 | Organic Avocado | Organic Baby Spinach | 1.70 |

+## Machine Learning Model to Predict Product Reorders

+In order to build a model, I need to extract features from previous order to understand user's purchase pattern and how popular the particular product is.
+I extract following features from the user's transactional data.

+##### Product Level Features: